MicheleMola/CropView/README.md

 # CropView
-Amazing image cropping written in Swift.
+Amazing image cropper written in Swift.

 This project uses the PinLayout library.